kitnil/awesome/README.md

 - [gocron](https://github.com/ouqiang/gocron) - 定时任务管理系统
 - [pet](https://github.com/knqyf263/pet) - Simple command-line snippet manager, written in Go.
 - [packr](https://github.com/gobuffalo/packr) - The simple and easy way to embed static files into Go binaries.
 - [brook](https://github.com/txthinking/brook) - Brook is a cross-platform strong encryption and not detectable proxy.
 Zero-Configuration.
+Brook 是一个跨平台的强加密无特征的代理软件. 零配置.
 - [gonum](https://github.com/gonum/gonum) - Gonum is a set of numeric libraries for the Go programming language.
 It contains libraries for matrices, statistics, optimization, and more
 - [goreporter](https://github.com/360EntSecGroup-Skylar/goreporter) - A Golang tool that does static analysis, unit testing, code review and generate code quality report.
 - [kubectx](https://github.com/ahmetb/kubectx) - Faster way to switch between clusters and namespaces in kubectl